AianLouise/Django-NextJS/backend/IMPLEMENTATION_SUMMARY.md

 ### 🧪 **Testing Results**
 All functionality has been tested and verified working:
-- ✅ Organization creation with owner account
+- ✅ Organization creation with creator account
 - ✅ Team member invitation by authorized users
 - ✅ Invitation acceptance and account activation
 - ✅ Organization team management and viewing